Saket-Upadhyay/Saket-Upadhyay.github.io/_posts/2020-08-18-sstf-vault-wtireup.md

 I have commented the above code so we don't have to explain all again here, okay the new thing here is `class.getDeclaredFields[0].set()` call,

-this is actually easy, `getDeclaredFields` will return list of all declared vars in the class, we select the first one via `[0]` and then we use `set()` to change its value.
+this is actually easy, `getDeclaredFields` will return a list of all declared vars in the class, we select the first one via `[0]` and then we use `set()` to change its value.

-> java is actually like progamming in drunken english.
+> java is actually like programming in drunken English.

 Now moving on and getting the flag.